How Do I Apply For An E-commerce Business License In Thailand?

 • According to the e-business tax legislation of Thailand, every foreign e-commerce business operator has to pay 7% VAT to the revenue department of Thailand.

-• If your online business yields more than THB 1.8 million annual sales, you must pay 7% VAT.
+• If your online business yields more than THB 1.8 million in annual sales, you must pay 7% VAT.

 Conclusion